 - Magnus Pyke, who was known for his enthusiastic gesticulating as well, gets spoofed on several occasions, too.

 - Correspondence Course: One on radio.
 Don't ask how that works.
 The Burkiss Organization's other courses are also advertised, such as a bodybuilding course that promises to give you bulging rippling muscles simply through lifting up all that heavy money and sending it to Professor Burkiss.

 - Courtroom Episode: "Get Off With Life The Burkiss Way", in which the show is prosecuted on three charges of "being funny", thus contravening the BBC charter.
 The judge?
 Mr Justice Biggles, whose first action is to bomb the jury because he thought they might have been Hitler.

 - Credits Gag: Jokes with the contents of the credits and their position in the show were frequent:

-- The shows three sucessive producers were always refered to, in order, as "Simon Brett of Stepney", "John Lloyd of Europe" and "David 'Hatch of the BBC' Hatch".
+- The shows three successive producers were always referred to, in order, as "Simon Brett of Stepney", "John Lloyd of Europe" and "David 'Hatch of the BBC' Hatch".